citrix-openstack/blogentries/devstack_xva.md

     xe vm-start vm=DevStackOSDomU

-At this point, DevStack VM is started, and 'stack.sh' is running inside.
+At this point, DevStack VM is started, and `stack.sh` is running inside.
 As the XenServer's password is required for OpenStack to communicate with the hypervisor, we need to take a look at the console of the VM.
 I like to do it from the console, so first I need the domain id of the VM: